wozzzie/react-application/README.md

 To start the development server, run:

-`npm run dev`
+`npm run dev:ssr`

-This will start a development server at `http://localhost:3000/`.
+This will start a development server at `http://localhost:5173/`.

-To build the application for production, run:

-`npm run build`

-This will build the application and generate static files in the `dist` directory.

-To preview the built application, run:

-`npm run preview`

-This will start a server that serves the built application from the `dist` directory.

 Testing
 -------

-To run tests, run:
+To run unit tests using Vitest:

-`npm test`

-This will run all tests in the `__tests__` directory.

-To generate test coverage, run:

-`npm run coverage`
+`npm run test:unit`

-This will generate a coverage report in the `coverage` directory.
+To generate code coverage report for unit tests using Vitest:

+`npm run coverage:unit`

+To start the Node.js server, run Cypress end-to-end tests and generate code coverage report:

+`npm run test:e2e`

 Linting
 -------